Rampage (1986 film)

 Rampage (Korkusuz) is a 1986 Turkish cult action film, written and directed by Çetin Inanç, featuring bodybuilder Serdar Kebapçılar as a Turkish commando who must infiltrate and capture a group of terrorists living in the mountains.
 The film is the second of two films, along with Wild Blood (Turkish: Vahşi Kan; 1983) also written and directed by Çetin İnanç, commonly known as Turkish Rambo because of plot and stylistic similarities copied from George P. Cosmatos’s Rambo: First Blood Part II (1985).
 It is also available in an English dubbed U.S. theatrical release produced by Ed Glaser.

+Plot

+Serdar, a highly trained Turkish commando, is dispatched on a covert mission to infiltrate a terrorist organization operating out of a remote mountain stronghold.
+The group has stolen a sensitive military disk containing top-secret intelligence, posing a significant threat to national security.
+During the operation, Serdar’s unit is ambushed and killed, leaving him to be captured and subjected to brutal torture by the insurgents.
+Upon escaping, he launches a retaliatory one-man assault against the camp.
+Armed with a rocket launcher and explosive-tipped arrows, Serdar dismantles the terrorist infrastructure and eliminates the enemy forces to successfully retrieve the stolen disk.